 The actual task of Hungarian vizsla puppy training will take many months.

 You should plan to spend some time every day teaching your puppy basic commands, skills like walking on a leash or harness and even a few fun tricks!

 Training sessions don’t need to be long, but embedding some time into each day will help you train your puppy into a calm, responsible, loving adult that is not prone to whining or destructive behaviour.

 Socialize your vizsla

 One trait of the vizsla breed which can be a little challenging is their often timid nature.
 To combat this it is important to socialize your puppy right from the start.

-Introduce them to sudden loud noises, water, rain, thunder, vacuum cleaners, cars, garbage trucks, other dogs, cats and different experiences.
+Introduce them to sudden loud noises, water, rain, thunder, vacuum cleaners, cars, garbage trucks and different experiences.